httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## Signature Computation {#computation}

 Once the Signature Input has been extracted from the key exporter output (see
-{{output}}), it is prefixed with static data before being signed to mitigate issues caused by key reuse.
+{{output}}), it is prefixed with static data before being signed.
 The signature is computed over the concatenation of:

 * A string that consists of octet 32 (0x20) repeated 64 times